Update: ‘Smaller Defender EV also in the plan’ section added.

 Likely to launch in 2025, says a new British report

-According to the December 2022 edition of Auto Express, it seems like the mighty Land Rover Defender will become an all-electric model in 2025 when it is time for the SUV’s mid-cycle update.
+According to a December 2022 report from Auto Express, it seems like the mighty Land Rover Defender will become an all-electric model in 2025 when it is time for the SUV’s mid-cycle update.
 This is even more interesting given that the current L663 model only came about in 2020, and currently offers a plug-in hybrid powertrain.

 Platform, Battery & Range

-As per the Auto Express report, Land Rover could build the Defender electric variant on the newer and more sophisticated Flex Modular Longitudinal Architecture (MLA) platform, instead of the D7 that underpins the standard Defender.
+As per the Auto Express report, Land Rover could build the Defender electric variant on the newer and more sophisticated MLA Flex platform, instead of the D7 that underpins the standard Defender.
 This platform is currently used in some of the brand’s high-end models – the all-new Range Rover and Range Rover Sport.

 One of the highlights of the MLA platform is its versatility, as it can underpin regular internal combustion models while also accommodating fully-electric vehicles without much trouble.
 According to the Auto Express report, company insiders have pointed out that the MLA platform is capable of handling a 100 kWh battery pack, with hopes of an all-electric range of around 300 miles (presumed to be WLTP range).